The Windsor Ruins near Port Gibson

 Back in Natchez, a gorgeous sunset along the river

 To reach the Windsor ruins, from US Highway 61 or the Trace, go west on State Highway 552.
 Shortly after passing the entrance to Alcorn State University, the road becomes unsigned Rodney Road.
 The turnoff to Windsor, on the right, is approximately 5 miles beyond the college entrance.
-After your visit, you can either go back the way you came, or continue on Rodney Road to Port Gibson (caution: narrow, winding road).
+After your visit, either go back the way you came, or continue on Rodney Road to Port Gibson.
+(Caution: it’s a narrow, winding road).
 I highly recommend a visit to Windsor.
 Standing next to the huge columns and imagining what this place once was is a surreal experience, even if you don’t believe in ghosts.

 Massive Greek-style columns

 Looking at what probably would have been the back porch